Jetafull/CarND-Advanced-Lane-Lines/writeup.md

 I created two detectors: yellow line and white line detector.

 For the yellow line detection, I use the B-channel from the LAB color space.
 The B-channel represents the color blue and yellow.
-It is very robust for detecting yellow color as I tried so far.
+It is robust for detecting yellow color as I tried so far.

 For the white line detection, I use the L-channel plus the Sobel x gradients.
 I cannot find single color channel that provide robust enough result for white line detection.
 And the output by only applying The Sobel x gradients thresholds give too noisy results.
 After combining the L-channel and x gradients thresholds I get much better result for white line detection.